edgexfoundry/edgex-docs/docs_src/design/adr/template.md

 ## Context
 <!-- Describe:
-- the requirements or problem leading to the need for this design,
-- explain how the design is architecturally significant - warranting an ADR (versus simple issue and PR to fix a problem)
+- how the design is architecturally significant - warranting an ADR (versus simple issue and PR to fix a problem)
-- high level design approach (details described in the proposed design below) -->
+- the high level design approach (details described in the proposed design below) -->

 ## Proposed Design